-Wolfdog ownership is not to be taken lightly, as wolf dog crosses have some characteristics that can make them a challenging addition to the family.
-Of course some wolfdogs are much more like wolves than they are dogs and make delightful additions to the right family but they are not huskies or Alaskan Malamutes as some people may think by their appearance.
+Wolf dog ownership is not to be taken lightly, as these canine crosses have some characteristics that can make them a challenging addition to a family.
+Of course some wolf dogs are much more like wolves than they are dogs and still make delightful additions to the right family but they are not Siberian huskies or Alaskan Malamutes as some people may think by their appearance.

-Today's wolfdog is still part wolf and part dog but usually you'll find wolfdogs that are several generations from the original hybridization.
-Gray wolves were the most common type of wolf used to develop this hybrid (eastern timber, red, and Ethiopian wolves were also used) but wolf dogs themselves have also played a role in the creation of other, more well-known, breeds of dogs such as the German Shepherd.
+Today's wolf dog is still part wolf and part dog but usually you'll find wolf dogs that are several generations from the original hybridization.
+Gray wolves were the most common type of wolf that were used to develop this hybrid (eastern timber, red, and Ethiopian wolves were also used) but wolf dogs themselves have also played a role in the creation of other, more well-known, breeds of dogs such as the German Shepherd.

 Edited by Adrienne Kruzer, RVT